cochaviz/academic_markdown/readme/README.md

 ```

 : Setup with a single file.
 Since all the information can be found in one file
-(besides perhaps the bibliography), metadata.yaml is optional and frontmatter
+(besides perhaps the bibliography), `metadata.yaml` is optional and front matter
 can also be used. {#lst:single_file_setup}

 ```txt